Fitting a kitchen takes planning and know-how. How to create a design that works for you

 A plumber may offer more services than simply connecting your water supply to the essential kitchen sink (Image credit: Anchivy/Getty Images)

-However, whatever route you decide to take, the key to a successful project is ensuring all the various tradespeople working on your project know who is doing what and when.
+Whatever route you decide to take – pro or DIY – the key to a successful project is ensuring that all tradespeople know who is doing what and when.

 hands holding pieces of pipe fitting over architectural type drawings